Learn 7 Sweet Piano Chords

 Before we end this lesson I’d like to ask you as a guest or member of our jazz community here.
-What’s your favorite chord from this lesson?
+What’s your favorite jazz piano chord from this lesson?
 How do you plan on becoming a better jazz piano player?
 How will you use these chords in your music?
 What keeps you motivated to become the best jazz piano player you can be?

 Please leave a comment below and let us know.
 I look forward to responses!
 Happy practicing. 🙂

 If you enjoyed this chord lesson please be sure to subscribe to the freejazzlessons email list.
 (Either right below this article or on the top right)

 - You’ll be joining one of the fastest growing jazz and music education communities online today!